 With effect from 26 May 2005, HMRC introduced amended legislation which enables HMRC to refuse to repay claims for overpaid output tax made by business if the following applies:

 the business has incorrectly charged VAT to its customers

 the customer has borne the cost of the incorrectly charged VAT

 no loss or damage has been suffered by the business as a result of the error

 the business is unable or unwilling to reimburse the customers for the overpaid VAT should a refund by made by HMRC

 The unjust enrichment provisions do not apply to claims for input tax (see VR4320)

 The unjust enrichment provisions can be applied to all or part of a claim for overpaid output tax.
-Therefore, if a business has charged a
+Therefore, if a

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.